-The Advancing ALTELLA: Alternate Assessment Redesign project is a four-year collaboration among WIDA staff, the WIDA Consortium, including the Minnesota Department of Education as the lead state, the Texas Education Agency, and national experts.
+The Advancing ALTELLA: Alternate Assessment Redesign project is a collaboration among WIDA staff, the WIDA Consortium, including the Minnesota Department of Education as the lead state, the Texas Education Agency, and national experts.

 Project activities include